baj12/XOR/README.md

 - use xor problem to evaluate how many generations and individuals one needs depending on complexity of network. i.e. vary the number generations and individuals for a given network complexity, 2,1; 2,2; 16, 16; 32, 32; 64,64; 128,128; 512,512

+there is still a problem with non-terminating individuals.

+check memory leak

+compare only CPU vs with GPU and see which one is faster by how much?